sanjanatanna30/sanjanatanna30/README.md

 - 🧩 Enjoy solving problems and **turning ideas into practical solutions.**

-- 🚀 **Looking for opportunities to grow as a Software Developer, Python Developer, or Web Developer.**
+- 🚀 **Currently looking for opportunities as a Software Developer, Python Developer, or Web Developer.**

--  ✉ How to reach me [sanjanatanna305@gmail.com](sanjanatanna305@gmail.com)

   <br>